cheminfo/autolearning/README.md

   USE mynmrshiftdb1;
   ```

-  6. Create your database to store your chemical shifts assignments
+  6. Create the database to store your chemical shifts assignments

     ```mysql -u root < src/schemas/nmrshiftdb.sql ```